 Publisher Contact Information and Purchasing Tests

-Providers must order tests from the test publishers and can find information on how to order assessments on publishers’ websites as shown in Table 1.
-For additional assistance, providers may also contact the statewide professional development for information on discounts for bulk orders that may be available.
+Providers must order tests from the test publishers and can find information on how to order assessments on publishers’ websites, as shown in Table 1.
+For additional assistance, providers may also contact the statewide professional development center for information on discounts for bulk orders that may be available.

 Table 1: Publisher Contact Information and Purchasing Tests